Become a fan of Salem Baptist Church on Facebook for event updates including Bethlehem Walk 2014.

 Map to Salem's Broad Street Campus

 3. Is there a cost to visit Bethlehem Walk?
 It’s free – our Christmas gift to you.
-But any donations will be gladly accepted, which we will use to cover the costs of the event.
+Donations may be given and are used to cover the costs of the event.

 4. Where do I park?
 Parking is available at the Bethlehem Walk site and at the shuttle lot at the West End Church of the Nazarene.
 ALL parking at authorized Bethlehem Walk lots is FREE.
 We do not sanction, assume any liability or provide shuttle service for any parking that requires payment.
 Any paid parking is done without the approval or authorization of Bethlehem Walk and its participating churches and none of the funds collected goes to Bethlehem Walk.
 Guests that park at unsanctioned alternatives assume ALL risks.